-THIS RESIDENT AGREEMENT is made and executed in Berwyn, IL, effective as of June 8, 2012 (the “Effective Date”) by and between VHS of Illinois, Inc., a Delaware corporation doing business as Vanguard MacNeal Hospital (“Hospital”), and , M.D. (“Resident Physician”).
+THIS RESIDENT AGREEMENT is made and executed in Chicago, IL, effective as of this June 4, 2013 (the “Effective Date”) by and between VHS of Illinois, Inc. a Delaware corporation doing business as MacNeal Hospital (“Hospital”), and _______, M.D. (“Resident Physician”).

-WHEREAS, Hospital is operating a health care institution known as Vanguard MacNeal Hospital, located at 3249 South Oak Park Avenue, Berwyn, IL 60402.
+WHEREAS, Hospital is operating a health care institution known as MacNeal Hospital, located at 3249 Oak Park Avenue, Berwyn, Illinois.

 WHEREAS, Hospital has established a Residency Training Program (“Program”) as a way to provide quality healthcare and quality clinical education for Resident Physician;